How we can help

 If you, or someone you are concerned about, is in an emotional or mental health crisis, see help in a crisis

 From the 1st January 2022 the advocacy services provided by Bristol Mind have transferred to two new providers.
 Statutory Advocacy services will be provided by SWAN (South West Advocacy Network).
 You can contact them by phone on 03333 447928 or by email at email@example.com For more information about SWAN visit: www.swanadvocacy.org.uk/services-near-you/bristol.

 Non-Statutory Advocacy services will be provided by PohWER.
 You can contact them by phone on 0300 456 2370 or by email at firstname.lastname@example.org For more information about PohWER visit: www.pohwer.net/bristol

 Hate Crime Service

 We offer a range of counselling services and telephone helplines, so that people can talk about their feelings in a productive way.

 - Mindline (0117 203 4419) – our emotional support helpline

 - Meeting Minds General Counselling

-- Meeting Minds LGBTQ+ Counselling
+- Meeting Minds LGBTQIA+ Counselling

 - Meeting Minds Without Borders: Refugee Counselling (see below)